The proposal must be for a new project or process

 All Proposal Must Include:

-All proposals and attachments must be submitted through Headwaters online web portal.
+Proposals and attachments must be submitted through Headwaters online portal.

 - Answers to all application questions

 - Most recent Organization Budget

 - Staff List – Include a description of how your staff reflects the community with whom you work.
 (If you do not have paid staff, provide a list of your volunteer key leaders, with a description of how they reflect the community with whom you work).